 Minimal design in websites is essential for helping to create focus and clarity for your site users.
-It helps users to focus on your content, and makes for simple navigation around your site.
+It helps users to stay focused on your content and makes for simple navigation around your site.

 With minimal design, sometimes less can appear as more.
-Website designers will try to balance the essential elements of a page. i.e. content, forms, graphics and images, and put adequate amounts of white space around those elements (breathing space).
+Website designers will try to balance the essential elements of a page. i.e. content, forms, images and other visual content, and put adequate amounts of white space around those elements.

-If you are at all conversion focused or minded, you’ll appreciate the benefits of having a website that boasts minimal design.
+If you are at all conversion focus minded, you’ll appreciate the benefits of having a website that boasts minimal design.

 A website that is designed with minimal elements: